derekjwilliams/some-gears/README.md

 # some-gears

-This is intended to help developers learn graphql by starting at the very basics and growing to a complex applications.
+This is intended to help developers learn graphql by starting at the very basics and growing to a set of complex applications that are similar to what would be found in a production environment.

 ## Motivation

-There are already many excellent tutorial for graphql, this is not intended to replace those.
-There are also many Getting Started repositories out there, while some-gears does that, it also seeks to show developers how to go from there to actual working examples.
+There are already many excellent tutorials for graphql, this is not intended to replace those.
+There are also many getting started repositories out there, while some-gears does that, it also seeks to show developers how to go from there to actual working examples that are non-trivial.

 A developer should be able to start with the simplest examples of databases and clients and work through subsequent more realistic examples.

 ## Notably absent

+### Getting Started in XYZ

-There are no instructions for things like creating a database, web application, or other details that are very well documented by the respective software.
-A quick search will usually satisfy the developers need to learn how to perform those getting started tasks.
+There are no instructions for things like creating a database, web application, or other details that are very well documented elsewher; a quick search will usually satisfy the developers need to learn how to perform those getting started tasks and management tasks.

+### Docker, Compose, Kubernetes, Cloud Formation...

-There will be Dockerfiles in many, but not all cases.
+There are Dockerfiles in many, but not all cases.

 As of now there are no Compose, or Kubernetes files, though these could be valuable additions to allow a developer to quickly see how the parts work together.